aulezko/HumanpDC/README.md

 I have uploaded these codes hoping they will be helpful for users to reproduce the data presented here and use them for their own research and learning.
 I personally benefited significantly from public code when learning to analyze single-cell data, and I hope this repository proves useful to you.

 *Note: Code not available in this repository follows standard pipelines as outlined in the methods section of the publication.
-For questions regarding this repository, please e-email me at aulezkoantonova[at]wustl.edu*
+For questions regarding this repository, please e-email me at aulezkoantonova@wustl.edu*

 ## Repository Contents